pmadruga/pedromadruga.com/content/blog/art-of-science-and-engineering.md

 >
 ― Richard Hamming, The Art of Doing Science and Engineering

 Just returned from Padova after attending [SIGIR 2025](https://sigir2025.dei.unipd.it/), the most prestigious conference on Information Retrieval (IR) in the world (A* CORE Ranking).
 An experience full of learnings - but I was struck by the amount of research that could be applied in the industry already.
-It's evident that the gap between research and industry is incredibly narrow.
+It's evident that the gap between research and industry is incredibly narrow nowadays.

 A bit of context: Where LLMs fall short on things like actual and truthful answers - two essential factors for the legal industry -, IR capabilities come to the rescue.
 The rapid pace of AI development (especially in IR) demands a tight integration between research and product development.
 In other words, experimentation must be embedded into product development, not treated as an afterthought, a nuisance or a nice-to-have.